WisTex/Neuhub/view/theme/redbasic-starter-kit/README.md

 After uploading, your theme should be located at: `/view/theme/whatever-you-named-the-directory/`

 Testing at this point is optional, but if you have never installed a derivative theme before, this will tell you if you installed it in the right place and gives you a good starting point to work from.
-Personally, I like making sure everything works in dfault mode before I start making changes.
+Personally, I like making sure everything works in default mode before I start making changes.

 ## Modifying the Theme